kys2545/Every-Collection-Privacy/privacy.md

 Please note, if you ask us to delete or stop selling your data, it may impact your experience with us, and you may not be able to participate in certain programs or membership services which require the usage of your personal information to function.
 But in no circumstances, we will discriminate against you for exercising your rights.

-To exercise your California data protection rights described above, please send your request(s) by email: info@devoguein.in.
+To exercise your California data protection rights described above, please send your request(s) by email: admin@every-c.com.

 Your data protection rights, described above, are covered by the CCPA, short for the California Consumer Privacy Act.
 To find out more, visit the official California Legislative Information website.
 The CCPA took effect on 01/01/2020.